+He is the main organizer of the Oxford Handbook of Early Modern Theology, 1600-1800, the first trans-confessional handbook of this crucial phase of Christian theology (online 2015; in print: 2016), which he coedits with Richard Muller and A.G.
+Roeber.
 He co-edited three books, with Ronald K. Tacelli, Kant, Lonergan und der christliche Glaube (Nordhausen: Bautz, 2005), Kontroverse Theologie (Bonn: Nova et Vetera, 2005), and with Michael Printy Brill's Companion to the Catholic Enlightenment in Europe (Leiden: Brill, 2010; paperback: 2013).

 He is the sole editor of eight other books, one on the controversies on grace (Die scholastische Theologie im Zeitalter der Gnadenstreitigkeiten vol. 1 (Nordhausen: Bautz, 2007), on 18th century pietism (Martin Knutzen – Beweis von der Wahrheit der christlichen Religion (Nordhausen: Bautz, 2006)), on late 18th and early 19th century liberal Protestant theology (Religion nach Kant – Texte aus dem Werk des Kantianers Johann Heinrich Tieftrunk (1759-1834) (Nordhausen: Bautz, 2007), on witchcraft and magic (Benedikt Poiger – Theologia Ex-Magica oder: Theologie ohne Hexen und Zauberer (Nordhausen: Bautz, 2007), on Enlightenment ecclesiology and Conciliarism (Johann Nikolaus von Hontheim – Febronius abbreviatus et emendatus (Nordhausen: Bautz, 2008) and Johann Nikolaus von Hontheim – Commentarius in suam retractationem (Nordhausen: Bautz, 2008), and on 18th century conceptions of ecumenism (Beda Mayr - Vertheidigung der katholischen Religion (1789) (Leiden and Boston: Brill, 2009), and monastic prisons (Klostergericht-und kerker.
 Nordhausen: Bautz, 2012).
-His book series has published hitherto 16 volumes.

-Over 70 reviews of Lehner's books were published in English, American, Italian, French, Spanish and German academic journals and newspapers.
+Lehner’s book series “History of Early Modern Religion” has hitherto published 20 volumes.
+About 100 reviews of Lehner's books were published in English, American, Italian, French, Spanish and German academic journals and newspapers.
 Many of his over 25 articles and 100 book reviews have appeared in leading journals (e.g., Archivum Historicum Societatis Jesu, Theological Studies, Pro Ecclesia, Theologie und Philosophie, Kirchliche Zeitgeschichte, History Compass) as well as popular magazines and newspapers (Commonweal, National Catholic Reporter).
 Furthermore Lehner has published a number of articles in authoritative reference works (e.g., Dictionary of Eighteenth-Century German Philosophers, Oxford Handbook on the Trinity, Oxford Handbook of Catholic Theology).